 Many respondents also agreed with the need to amend the TSD to enable the Commission to introduce and change these limit values for all toys as scientific evidence evolves.
 Several examples were mentioned, where limit values for chemicals in toys for children above three years are necessary, e.g. preservatives and emission of volatile organic chemicals (VOCs).
 Most authorities therefore assessed that a modest increase in safety is likely if those limit values were introduced.
 At the same time, some authorities thought this solution would not their perceived challenge of regulatory processes being too slow and that it would take too long to reach the protection goals.
-There have been severe delays in updating annexes, as well as an inability in addressing emerging risks under the Toy Safety Directive as mentioned in a joint letter of several ministers to the Commissioner in 2019399.
-Some commentators therefore suggested to limit the annex to a reduced number of the most hazardous substances.
-In their view, the Commission would never have the time and resources to go through the full list of substances, which is why they support an umbrella solution limited to 40 or less specific items as opposed to thousands of substances.
+There have been severe delays in updating annexes, as well as an inability in addressing emerging risks under the Toy Safety Directive as mentioned in a joint letter of several ministers to the Commissioner in 2019.
+Some commentators therefore suggested to limit the annex to a reduced number of the most hazardous

-397 Study on the cumulative health and environmental benefits of chemical legislation, 2017.
+&lt;sup>397 Study on the cumulative health and environmental benefits of chemical legislation, 2017.

-398 Opinion of the Scientific Committee on Toxicity, Ecotoxicity and the Environment (CSTEE) on "Assessment of the bioavailability of certain elements in toys", June 2004, Opinion on bioavailability of certain elements in toys, CSTEE plenary, written procedure (europa.eu) 399 Evaluation of the toy safety Directive 2019
+&lt;sup>398 Opinion of the Scientific Committee on Toxicity, Ecotoxicity and the Environment (CSTEE) on "Assessment of the bioavailability of certain elements in toys", June 2004, Opinion on bioavailability of certain elements in toys, CSTEE plenary, written procedure (europa.eu)

+&lt;sup>399 Evaluation of the toy safety Directive 2019